 The summer flew by too fast, so I personally can’t believe the kids are already back, but they are!

 As every parent knows, as soon as school starts, that’s when the notes start coming home with the “strep warnings, pink eye warnings and lice warnings.”
 Last year lice seemed to be happening all the time.
 With boys, it’s a little easier because their hair is so short, but still… it was gross thinking that lice could be lurking.

 I started doing a little bit of research as to how to prevent head lice from happening so I won’t have to worry so much.

 So what can you do?

-Here are some quick tips that you can keep in mind when it comes to preventing head lice in your house and these are important to share with your kids.
+Here are some quick tips that you can keep in mind for How to Prevent Head Lice in your house and these are important to share with your kids.